omega-coder/Blog-hugo/content/post/angstromctf-2019-no-sequels-and-no-sequels2-web-writeup.md

 After reading the code, this is clearly a NoSQL Injection because of unsanitized user input.

-The following two lines show that the variables username and password are not sanitized by anyway.
+The following two lines show that the variables username and password are not sanitized in any way.

 ```js
 var user = req.body.username;
 var pass = req.body.password;
 ```

-One more thing to notice, the line below show that the body can be parser using json regarded that we supply some json input with `Content-Type: application/json`.
+One more thing to notice, the line below show that the body can be parsed using json regarded that we supply some json input with `Content-Type: application/json`.

 ```js
 app.use(bodyParser.json());